 I made mine in my new Hamilton Beach 3 quart slow cooker and it fit perfectly.
-I’m test driving it along with a stand mixer for Hamilton Beach and so far I’m loving it.
-It made my day easier to cook the sauce slow cooker so when I was able to take a break from working all I had to do was boil some pasta and add the herbs right before serving.
+I’m test driving it along with a stand mixer for Hamilton Beach, and so far I’m loving it.
+It made my day easier to cook the sauce in the slow cooker, because when I was able to take a break from working, all I had to do was boil some pasta and add the herbs right before serving.
 Easy and delicious!

 - 1 tablespoon olive oil or ¼ cup water